A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Related Work

 \section{Related Work}

-A number of methods have been proposed for heterogeneous transfer learning (HTL)~\cite{sukhija2019supervised, li2013learning, zhou2014heterogeneous}.
-HTL methods can broadly be classified into 3 categories: \textit{Unsupervised HTL}, \textit{Semi-supervised HTL} and \textit{Supervised HTL} as shown in Table~\ref{tab:htl_categories}.
-Our proposed framework, TLF falls under \textit{Supervised HTL} category.
+A number of methods have been proposed for transfer learning (TL)~\cite{fang2022semi, yu2020label, zhen2019deep, kumar2020understanding, zhang2022transfer, zhang2021learning}.
+The methods that are most related to our proposed method TLF, are reviewed in this section.
+Based on feature discrepancy, TL methods can broadly be classified into 2 categories: Homogeneous TL (HoTL) and Heterogeneous TL (HeTL).

-\emph{Unsupervised HTL} methods deal with the setting where both source and target domains have insufficient or no label records, and are generally applied to tasks that are special and unique~\cite{niu2020decade}.
-An example of unsupervised HTL method is called STC~\cite{dai2008self} that performs clustering on target domain, $D_t$ having small unlabeled records, by utilizing the knowledge obtained from target domain, $D_s$ having sufficient unlabeled records.
-STC first transforms both $D_s$ and $D_t$ in to a common feature space and then uses $D_s$ to cluster $D_t$.
-However, the methods are found to be difficult to apply to real-world tasks~\cite{niu2020decade}.